ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ### Snake Specification

 What is a Snake Game?
-Here is wy very personal breaking parts for a simplified snake game
+Here is my very opinionated vision of a simplified version:

-- a 20x20 grid, of tile that have x/y coordinate
+- a 20x20 grid, made of tiles that have x/y coordinate
 - a tile can be

-  - a wall-tile (all edges)
+  - a wall tile (all edges)
-  - an apple-tile
+  - an apple tile
-  - a part of the snake, snake-tile
+  - a part of the snake: a snake-tile
-  - an blank-tile
+  - a blank-tile

 - the snake